offalynne/Input/docs/latest/Functions-(Gamepad).md

 ---

-?> These functions are provided for convenience if you want to implement your own features using Input's SDL implementation.
+?> These functions are provided for convenience if you want to implement your own features using Input's implementation of the SDL gamepad mapping system.
 In general, [Player functions](Functions-(Players)) are the intended way to use Input and are preferred.

 &nbsp;